-Holding/Fellow Subsidiaries IKev Management Personnel and Enterprises owned or significantly influence by the the Company/holding company group of individuals or their relatives wh have control or significant influence over the the Company/holding company Security Skill Council (India) Limited SIS Limited Ms. Pallavi Sinha- Director Security Skill Council (India) Limited Ms. Rita Kishore Sinha - Director Mr. Devesh Desai - Director
+Holding/Fellow Subsidiaries Key Management Personnel and their relatives Enterprises owned or significantly influenced by the the Company/holding company or group of individuals or their relatives who have control or significant influence over the the Company/holding company SIS Limited Ms. Pallavi Sinha- Director Security Skill Council (India) Limited Ms. Rita Kishore Sinha - Director Mr. Devesh Desai - Director